 Refrigerators last an average of 13 years, so if you’re going to have something for that long, invest in an appliance that you like.
 When selecting a refrigerator, Reviews.com recommends choosing a brand that is easy to fix, and its study found that any major brand fits the bill except for LG and Samsung, which don’t have as many local repair centers as some other brands.

-Investing In a High-End Chef’s Knife
+Investing in a High-End Kitchen Knife

 A sharp and effective chef’s knife will save you time and frustration.
 The multiuse tool helps you slice, dice, mince and debone, and it’s worth spending a bit more for a high-quality knife that will keep its sharpness and a keen edge.
 Good Housekeeping named the Wusthof Classic 8-inch Chef’s Knife — which retails for about $160 — its top pick for best chef’s knife based on its effectiveness for a variety of uses.